 “With our scale and real-world duty cycles, these new electric trucks will be a quantum leap forward for the purpose-built UPS® delivery fleet.
 The all electric trucks will deliver by day and re-charge overnight.
 We are uniquely positioned to work with our partners, communities and customers to transform freight transportation.”

 Workhorse claims these vehicles provide nearly 400% fuel efficiency improvement as well as optimum energy efficiency, vehicle performance and a better driver experience.
 Each truck will have a range of approximately 100 miles between charges, ideal for delivery routes in and around cities.
-The class 5, zero emission delivery trucks will rely on a cab forward design, which optimizes the driver compartment and cargo area, increasing efficiency and reducing vehicle weight.
+The class 5, zero emission delivery trucks will rely on a cab forward design.
+It optimizes the driver compartment and cargo area, increasing efficiency and reducing vehicle weight.
 The new trucks will join the company’s Rolling Lab, a growing fleet of more than 9,000 alternative fuel and advanced technology vehicles.

 “This innovation is the result of Workhorse working closely with UPS over the last 4 years refining our electric vehicles with hard fought lessons from millions of road miles and thousands of packages delivered,” said Steve Burns, CEO of Workhorse Group.
 “Our goal is to make it easy for UPS and others to go electric by removing prior roadblocks to large scale acceptance such as cost.”

 UPS will test the vehicles primarily on urban routes across the country, including Atlanta, Dallas and Los Angeles.
 With zero emissions and lower noise, the electric delivery trucks will help UPS make its fleet cleaner and quieter, a significant benefit in urban areas.